insin/nwb/docs/Configuration.md

 #### `loaders`: `Object`

-Each [Webpack loader](https://webpack.github.io/docs/loaders.html) configured by nwb's default pipeline has a unique id you can use to customise it.
+Each [Webpack loader](https://webpack.github.io/docs/loaders.html) configured by default has a unique id you can use to customise it.

 To customise a loader, add a prop to the `loaders` object matching its id and pass a configuration object.